 How the IATI Validator works

 The IATI Validator performs checks on IATI data files and returns error and warning messages about how to correct the data.
-There are two ways to use the IATI Validator.
+There are three ways to use the IATI Validator.

 Messages to identify errors